 Mansfield Youth Theatre (MY Theatre)

-Mansfield Youth Theatre (MY Theatre), in collaboration with the Renaissance, is an excellent opportunity for students between the ages of 5 and 18 to gain theatre experience in a nurturing environment, as part of a large production.
-Led by MY Theatre founder and seasoned Youth Theatre Director Dauphne Maloney, offerings for the 2019-20 season include Disney’s Frozen, Jr. and 13.
+Mansfield Youth Theatre (MY Theatre), in collaboration with the Renaissance, is an excellent opportunity for students between the ages of 5 and 19 to gain theatre experience in a nurturing environment, as part of a large production.
+Led by MY Theatre founder and seasoned Youth Theatre Director Dauphne Maloney, offerings for the 2020-21 season include Disney’s Tarzan and Godspell.
 Sensory-friendly performances of these shows will be offered.
-For more information, email email@example.com.
+For more information, email [email protected].

 Renaissance Youth Opera Theatre (RYOT)

-Renaissance Youth Opera Theatre (RYOT) embraces a child’s curiosity, and gives students in grades 2-12 the chance to explore the world of theatre—whether they are interested in acting, singing, dancing, assisting with lights, helping to create costumes and props, or building the set.
-Under the direction of Lori Turner, RYOT is an intensive experience in which students work directly with experts to learn choreography, music, acting, and technical aspects of the theatre.
-Auditions are held in September and February, and 2019-2020 shows include Annie Get Your Gun and Kiss Me Kate!
-For more information please contact Lori Turner at firstname.lastname@example.org.
+Renaissance Youth Opera Theatre (RYOT) embraces a child’s curiosity, and gives students in grades 2-12 the chance to explore the world of theatre—whether they are interested in acting, singing, dancing.
+Under the direction of Lori Turner, RYOT is an intensive experience in which students work directly with experts to learn choreography, music, acting.
+Auditions are held in September and February, and 2020-21 shows include Kiss Me Kate and Singin' in the Rain.
+For more information please contact Lori Turner at [email protected].

 Mansfield Symphony Youth Orchestra

-The Mansfield Symphony Youth Orchestra is made up of North Central Ohio’s finest musicians, primarily in high school from a 12-county region.
-The MSYO is the only youth orchestra within a 65 mile radius of Mansfield, and represents approximately 80 members each season who perform concerts both onstage at the Renaissance and in the community.
-For more information on the Youth Orchestra program, please contact Conductor Randy Heidlebaugh at email@example.com.
+The Mansfield Symphony Youth Orchestra is made up of North Central Ohio's finest musicians, primarily in high school from a 12-county region.
+The MSYO is the only youth orchestra within a 65-mile radius of Mansfield and represents approximately 80 members each season who perform concerts both onstage at the Renaissance and in the community.
+For more information on the Youth Orchestra program, please contact Conductor Stephen Domka at [email protected].

-In just 5 days, students who attend our Broadway Camp create and perform a mini-musical!
-Featuring the music of such contemporary musicals as Les Misérables, Wicked, Young Frankenstein, Shrek, and Matilda, students explore the world of musical theatre in a special camp that focuses on the elements of performance through theatre games, improv, and dramatic play as well as staging and the opportunity to sing their hearts out.
-Broadway Camp is sensory-inclusive, with dates announced in spring 2020.
+In just 5 days, students who attend our Broadway Camp create and perform a mini-musical review!
+Featuring the music of such contemporary musicals as The Lion King, Aladdin, Dear Evan Hansen, and Wicked, students explore the world of musical theatre in a special camp that focuses on the elements of performance through theatre games, improv, and dramatic play as well as staging and the opportunity to sing their hearts out.
+Broadway Camp is sensory-inclusive, with dates announced in spring 2021.

 As a partner of the Girl Scouts of Ohio’s Heartland, the Renaissance is proud to offer “Anytime” workshops, which include a specially–designed series of theatre programs that are appropriate for any age.
 These workshops combine learning, fun activities, and an exclusive backstage tour that will satisfy any theatre buff!
 Workshops offered include Fairy Princess (Daisies), American Girl (Brownies), Masquerade (Juniors), My Story (Cadettes), All the World’s a Stage (Seniors) and Make a Difference (Ambassadors).